 KPI 3: Orders Per Table or Per Zone

-Why it matters: Identifies underperforming zones and helps optimize seating layout or staff coverage.
+Why it matters: Identifies underperforming zones and helps improve seating layout or staff coverage.

 KPI 4: Most Ordered Products